Skip to main navigation Skip to main content

 Tell children the truth

-Explain to the child that their parent has a problem with using alcohol or drugs and that this means their parent finds it hard to avoid and control the amount of alcohol or drugs they take.
+Explain to the that their has a problem with using alcohol or drugs and that this means their parent finds it hard to avoid and control the amount of alcohol or drugs they take.
 Let them know that this problem causes the parent to behave differently.

 Ask the child: